AdobeDocs/experience-manager-core-components.en/help/using/using.md

 For reasons explained in the [Proxy Component Pattern](guidelines.md#proxy-component-pattern) section, Core Components must not be directly referenced from the content.
 To avoid that, they all belong to a hidden component group ( `.core-wcm` or `.core-wcm-form`), which will prevent them from showing up directly in the editor.

 Instead, site-specific components must be created, which define the desired component name and group to display to page authors, and refer each to a Core Component as their super-type.
 These site-specific components are sometimes called "proxy components", because they don't need to contain anything and serve mostly to define the version of a component to use for the site.
-However, when customizing the [Core Components](customizing.md), these proxy components play an essential role for markup and logic customizations.
+However, when customizing the [Core Components](customizing.md), these proxy components play an essential role for markup and logic customization.

 So for each Core Component that is desired to be used for a site, you must: